ploneintranet/ploneintranet.workspace/docs/README.rst

 Any content added to the workspace will have the ploneintranet content workflow applied, that will apply further restrictions on which users can access content within your workspace.
-These can be adjusted via the policy tab.